Do you make it a point to avoid negative attitudes in your business?

 Had Chris decided to listen to what the chef had said, Nutrition Solutions would probably be in an entirely different place right now, one that Chris may not have been happy with.

-Don’t Be Afraid to Remove the Cancer
+Don’t Be Afraid to Remove the Negative Attitudes in Your Business

 When you have a bad seed working within your organization you’ll probably feel torn.
 On one side, you have this individual who doesn’t believe in your big vision, but by firing them, you’ll be leaving a big hole that you will have to fill in, thereby creating more work for yourself, temporarily.

 However, if you’re an entrepreneur or a leader of people in any way, and you have someone giving you resistance, are never onboard with your plans, and are always pessimistic, then it is time to just get rid of them.

 Honestly, if you’re even thinking about the fact that you might need to get rid of them, then you probably should have done it three or four months ago.

 The reality is that the resistance and bad energy can start transcending into the entire organization.
 And, it will keep spreading until you remove the cancer from the equation.
 Once you do remove it, you’ll feel an almost immediate uplift in energy and attitude.